LukasHechenberger/atom-json-editor/README.md

 atom-json-editor tries to build a UI for a file every time you switch to a tab containing a `.json` file.
 The resulting `JSON` data is automatically saved on change.

+Schemes must follow the [json-schema](https://json-schema.org) specs for proper validation.

 ## Adding custom schemes

 By default, some basic schemes are included with the package.
 Add your own schemes to build `.json` files in your own format

 ### Schemes are picked by name conversion

 Any scheme should have the file extension `.schema.json`.
 Any `.json` file containing it's filename is validated against it.

 As an example `package.json` is validated against `package.schema.json`.
 As would `any-prefix.package.json`.